Senior Clinical Research Associate Jobs

 • Ensuring that all aspects of clinical trials adhere to local and international regulatory standards, such as the FDA and EMA guidelines.

-• Facilitating communication between sponsors, regulatory authorities, and clinical trial sites.
+• Ensuring that sponsors, regulatory authorities and clinical trial sites can communicate effectively.

 • Keeping up-to-date with changes in regulatory requirements and making sure they are implemented in ongoing trials.